Overview of Our Service Model

 Located outside of Higuey, the clinic is built on a piece of land inside the Hope for Hispaniola Medical and Missions Center.
 It includes a waiting area, treatment rooms, a lab, and apartments on the second floor for our full time staff.
 The clinic will employ a full-time doctor and we hope to expand the staff as the clinic grows.
 Furthermore, students in our international program have the opportunity to come work there to gain experience as they pursue their education.

 Construction began in 2020 and persisted through the shutdown of Covid-19.
 Now, the exterior of the building is complete and efforts have moved to the interior.
 Once finished, the people in Higuey and its surrounding area will have access to quality medical care.
-We hope to have the clinic completed and functioning in 2022.
+The clinic will be finished by the end of 2022.